Chart Color Schemes

 Swan Hill Surrounds features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 70.6% of all households, including 28.8% couples with children, 32.9% couples without children, and 8.0% single parent families.
 Non-family households account for the remaining 29.4%, with lone person households at 25.2% and group households comprising 4.1%.
-The median household size is 2.5 people, higher than the Rest of Vic average of 2.3.
+The median household size is 2.5 people, which is larger than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households